nodexeus/blockvisor/node_image_builder_guide.md

 You can define additional services that will be automatically started on all nodes of given kind in `/var/lib/babel/base.rhai` file (on rootfs).
 See [Services Example](babel_api/examples/base.rhai) for more details.

-It is the place to define blockchain unrelated services like monitoring agent or proxy servers.
+It is the place to define protocol unrelated services like monitoring agent or proxy servers.

-### Implementing/Customizing Babel Plugin for New Blockchain
+### Implementing/Customizing Babel Plugin for New Protocol

 Once you've created the node, you should be able to find it's rhai script in `<workspace>/node/babel.rhai`.
 Whole node directory is automatically symlinked into workspace dir as `node`.